meyhaa/Interactive-Lab-Hub/Lab 1/README.md

 ## Part C. Prototype the device

 I was not able to fully troubleshoot the Tinkerbelle tool for staging this interaction.
-Thus, I opted to leverage other means of changing the lights: smart lights and zoom screen sharing.
+Thus, I opted to leverage other means of changing the lights: smart lights.

 ## Part D. Wizard the device